simoncblyth/opticks/notes/issues/geometry_review.rst

     was just used as a convienent way to pass structure from the python gdml parser into Opticks C++ (NScene).

+YOG::Nd,Sc,Mh
+    translation of sc.py used for live conversion of G4 volume tree into renderable glTF using YOG::Maker

 NCSG
     coordinator for NPY arrays of small numbers of nodes, transforms, planes for